CURepo/COEN6761_DROID-s_Motion/README.md

 6. Go to File -> Project Structure -> Modules -> dependencies and all the externally downloaded jar.
 7. Follow Step 1 again.
 If dependency issue exists use step 2 to download and add externally.
 8. Use the IDE to run.

+#### To Test Application

+1. Edit the JUnit run-configuration in IDE to point to all or any of the test cases.
+2. Run the @Test individually by clicking run on the left side of each method.

 #### UNIVERSITY
 ```shell